AliKahya27/skills-introduction-to-github/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/ali-kahya-7097a1328/) - Professional updates and networking
 - 📸 [Instagram](https://www.instagram.com/kahya_alii?igshid=djA2Z3RtbWEzdDI3) - Behind the scenes and daily life
-- 💬 Feel free to reach out for collaborations or just a friendly chat!
+- 💬 Feel free to contact me for collaboration or just a friendly chat!

 ---
 <p align="center">